-6 hurt when van crashes into outdoor dining area, bus stop on East Side
+8 hurt when van crashes car into outdoor dining area, plows into scaffolding on East Side

-It happened at 50th Street and 2nd Avenue just after 8:30 a.m.
+Six adults and two children were injured in the crash at 50th Street and 2nd Avenue around 8:40 a.m.

-The vehicle appears to have also gone through a bus stop, taking a bus stop pole down, jumping the sidewalk, and hitting the street sign before coming to a stop
+The 66-year-old driver of a white van was heading southbound on 2nd Avenue when it collided with the rear of a Toyota Camry.

-Six people were injured in the crash, with four being taken to Bellevue Hospital.
+The Camry then crashed into the outdoor dining area in front of 945 2nd Avenue, which was unoccupied.

 The FDNY requested the Department of Buildings to do a structural integrity check of a building that was struck in the crash.
 Firefighters have secured the scaffolding and debris.